apigee/apigee-templater/README.md

 | [input3.sharedflow.json](./module/test/data/input3.sharedflow.json) | Generates a shared flow. |
 | [input4.extensions.json](./module/test/data/input4.extensions.json) | Generates a proxy with extensions, also with conditions. |
 | [input5.cloudrun.json](./module/test/data/input5.cloudrun.json) | Generates a proxy to Cloud Run with a Google Id token. |
+| [input6.postclient.json](./module/test/data/input6.postclient.json) | Generates a proxy to httpbin with a PostClientFlow to log a message to Cloud Logging in GCP
 | [bigquery_query_input.json](./module/test/data/bigquery_query_input.json) | Generates a proxy to BigQuery data based on a query. |
 | [bigquery_table_input.json](./module/test/data/bigquery_table_input.json) | Generates a proxy to a BigQuery query. |